 - SENCO or Family Support Advisor meets with parents to complete the Early Help Form.
-This constitutes an assessment based on information about the whole child/family. - SENCO or Family Support Advisor and parents agree appropriate agencies to engage. - SENCO or Family Support Advisor completes the Early Help Form seeking input from staff where necessary. - Parents check the Early Help Form to ensure accuracy. - SENCO or Family Support Advisor logs the Early Help Form with the Allocations and Access Team. - SENCO or Family Support Advisor sends the Early Help Form to all identified external agencies. - SENCO or Family Support Advisor calls a Family Support Plan meeting, inviting parents and all agencies engaged with the family. - Agencies engage - SENCO or Family Support Advisor holds half termly Family Support Plan meetings with families and agencies.
+This constitutes an assessment based on information about the whole child/family. - SENCO or Family Support Advisor and parents agree appropriate agencies to engage. - SENCO or Family Support Advisor completes the Early Help Form seeking input from staff where necessary. - Parents check the Early Help Form to ensure accuracy.
+Parents may suggest amendments to the Early Help Assessment Form; they may not alter the school's professional view given on an EHA. - SENCO or Family Support Advisor logs the Early Help Form with the Allocations and Access Team. - SENCO or Family Support Advisor sends the Early Help Form to all identified external agencies. - SENCO or Family Support Advisor calls a Family Support Plan meeting, inviting parents and all agencies engaged with the family. - Agencies engage - SENCO or Family Support Advisor holds half termly Family Support Plan meetings with families and agencies.